 The biggest question we get is, how much free content is enough?
 And you have to be careful when you’re a special interest publisher comparing your own paywall model to the New York Times or the Financial Times who have historically given away a lot of free content.
 Why?
 Because they publish a lot more content than you.

 Your goal is to establish a sampling mentality.
-How much access you need to give, in order to obtain a subscriber?
+How much access do you need to give, in order to obtain a subscriber?

-As a quick refresher from our post on 5 Metered Paywall Best Practices, this is where we feel special interest publishers should start their journey with paywalls, if you don’t have the budget of Hearst to create such a dynamic paywall, but still want to make a metered paywall work:
+As a quick refresher from our post on 5 Metered Paywall Best Practices, this is where we feel special interest publishers should start their journey with paywall pricing, if you don’t have the budget of Hearst to create such a dynamic paywall, but still want to make a metered paywall work: